 - Fauna technicians conduct the following protocols: beetles, ticks, mosquitoes, soil collection and mammal trapping

 - Flora technicians conduct the following protocols: plant phenology, plant diversity, herbaceous biomass collections, below-ground biomass, litterfall, canopy foliage, vegetation structure and coarse downed wood

 - Aquatic technicians conduct the following protocols: Surface water chemistry, dissolved gases, isotopes, aquatic microbes, groundwater chemistry, discharge, reaeration, aquatic plants, invertebrates/zooplankton, algae, benthic microbes, sediment chemistry, geomorphology/bathymetry, fish electroshocking and riparian habitat assessment

 - Operate laboratory equipment (i.e. drying oven, analytical balance)

 - Fieldwork preparation and cleanup

 Field technicians may also be given the opportunity to help maintain field site instrumentation which may include calibrating sensors, troubleshooting problems, site maintenance, and assisting full time Instrumentation Technicians with corrective maintenance of sensors.
 Ideal candidates would have some experience with using instruments in the laboratory or field, mechanical mind-set, and most importantly the willingness to learn.

 A stepping stone in your scientific career

-Temporary field technician positions are an excellent way to explore ecological science hands-on, gain a network of other early career scientists and make a difference.
+Temporary field scientist positions are an excellent way to explore ecological science hands-on, gain a network of other early career scientists and make a difference.
 Here are just some of the benefits: